-The purposes of this rule are:
+The purposes of this rule are to:

-- A. to provide measures to protect the rights of the County, the rights of recognized employee organizations, and the rights of the individual County employee in the matters of employer-employee relations; and - B. to resolve disputes, contests and controversies between and among parties; and - C. to avoid costly and time consuming court actions by providing the remedies herein specified.
+- A. provide measures to protect the rights of the County, the rights of recognized employee organizations, and the rights of the individual County employee in the matters of employeremployee relations; and - B. resolve disputes, contests and controversies between and among parties; and - C. avoid costly and time consuming court actions by providing the remedies herein specified.